alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 section: Packaging
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2019-08-09
+last_reviewed_on: 2020-03-02
 review_in: 6 months
 ---

-This page explains how we're managing our Debian packaging.
+This page explains how we manage our Debian packaging.

 ## Considerations before creating or importing a package